Threshold-Coloring and Unit-Cube Contact Representation of Graphs: Planar Graphs without Short Cycles

 Let $u, v$ be vertices of $G$.
 We say that $u$ and $v$ are $2$-adjacent, if $G$ contains a $u-v$-path whose (possible) internal vertices all have degree $2$.
 In Phase 1 we redistribute charge according to the following rule:

 {\bf Rule 1}: every vertex $v$ of degree $\ge 3$ sends charge $1$ to every vertex $u$ of degree $2$, for which $v$ and $u$ are \emph{$2$-adjacent}.

 In {Phase 2} we shall apply the following rule:

-{\bf Rule 2}: If $u$ and $v$ are adjacent with $c_1(u) > 0, c_1(v) < 0$ then $u$ sends charge $1$ to $v$.
+{\bf Rule 2}: If $u$ and $v$ are adjacent with $\charge_1(u) > 0, \charge_1(v) < 0$ then $u$ sends charge $1$ to $v$.

-As every vertex $u$ of degree 2 is 2-adjacent to exactly two vertices of bigger degree, we have $c_1(u) = 0$ in this case.
+As every vertex $u$ of degree 2 (we also call them \textit{2-vertices}) is 2-adjacent to exactly two vertices of bigger degree, we have $\charge_1(u) = 0$ in this case.
 For a vertex $v$ of degree $\ge 3$, the discharging in Phase 1 decreases the charge of $v$ by the number of 2-vertices which are 2-adjacent to $v$.

 Let $v$ be a vertex of degree $\ge 3$.
 A \emph{prong at $v$} is a $v-x$-path whose other end-vertex $x$ is of degree $\ge 3$ and has internal vertices of degree 2. \begin{pp} Let $v$ be a vertex of degree $\ge 3$.
 Then the number of 2-vertices that are 2-adjacent to $v$ is at most $2 \cdot \deg(v) - 3$. \end{pp} \begin{proof} By~\ref{pp:4} each prong at $v$ contains at most two vertices of degree $2$.
 If the shortest prong at $v$ has length $1$, then~\ref{pp:5} implies that at least one other prong has length $\le 2$.
 If the shortest prong at $v$ has length $2$, then by~\ref{pp:5} we have at least four prongs that are of length $\le 2$, and the result follows. \end{proof}